-- Audible I am a devout audible member because I enjoy listening to newer audiobooks.
-The only ‘con’ to audible is that you have to pay for the books and the subscription.
+- Audible as is probably most commonly known, Audible is owned by Amazon.
+Audible, like Downpour, has a similar price range for their credits and audiobooks: $14.95 per credit, and $150 for a yearly gold membership (which makes the long-term membership a better deal).
 As an avid audiobook listener I found this membership price to be worth it.
+I made the mistake of cashing in most of my credits near the beginning of the year, and did not pace myself.
 You get access to podcasts on almost every topic under the sun including TED talks, and my personal favourite: Orson Welles broadcasts.
 The variety of lifestyle, literature, science, as well as vintage podcasts given free entry is worth every penny.
 There are also dramatizations of classics like Jane Eyre.
 The podcasts here are called Channels and you can tap into almost every topic.
 There’s one on dialogues between MacArthur Genius Grant winners, or stand up comedians…and everything in between.
 The audiobooks themselves are of new books and old/classics.
 Sometimes a famous actor will read an audiobook which is always nice to hear.
 My personal favourites are Nick Offerman and Richard Armitage.
 I am an audible believer so I would strongly recommend a membership, but again, it’s only worth it if you do use it.
 According to my stats I listen to about 15 hours per month.
 This is a sum of me listening while shelving books, while painting, while commuting etc.

 - OneClickDigital: This audiobook program is a hybrid of the two above.
 It is a system connected to the public library.
 You can download the app on your phone or tablet, or get an online account and connect to it using your library card.
 It has books that are a mix of new and old but it won’t have brand new releases right away in form of audio.
 OneClickDigital also has eBooks in addition to eAudiobooks.
 Because it works through the library system you must “check out” an audiobook meaning, once downloaded, it will remain on your phone for a limited amount of time, as if it was a library book.
 Nothing stops you from checking it out again.
 It’s a good balance of book selections and it’s free, so long as you have a library card.